-The most common types of construction contracts used in the construction industry include:
+The most common types of construction contracts in Asheville include:

-We proudly serve the communities of Western North Carolina including Henderson County, Buncombe County, Haywood County, Transylvania County and Catawba County.
+Proudly serving Asheville and surrounding Western North Carolina counties including Henderson County, Buncombe County, Haywood County, Transylvania County and Catawba County.